Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Conservatory vs Extension: Costs, Value & Planning Rules (2026)

-Stuck between a cheap conservatory and an expensive extension?
-We brutally compare costs, planning rules, and property value to help you decide.
+Stuck between a cost-effective conservatory and a permanent, high-value brick extension?
+We compare costs, planning rules, and property value to help you decide.

 Is your home bursting at the seams?
 A growing family, the urgent need for a dedicated home office, or simply a desire for a larger, open-plan kitchen often forces the ultimate decision: Move or Improve?

 In 2026, there is a distinct third way.
-The “Hybrid” extension—utilizing advanced systems like hup!—is changing the game for homeowners who want the absolute best of both worlds.
+The “Hybrid” conservatory extension—utilising advanced systems like hup!—is changing the game for UK homeowners who want the absolute best of both worlds.

 Table of Contents